iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> One's best success comes after their greatest disappointments.
+> There are people who have money and people who are rich.
 >
-> — Henry Ward Beecher
+> — Coco Chanel

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->